 ULifeline is an anonymous, confidential, online resource center, where college students can be comfortable searching for the information they need and want regarding mental health and suicide prevention.
 ULifeline is a program of The Jed Foundation, the nation’s leading organization working to prevent suicide and improve the mental health of college students, and is overseen by an expert board of mental health professionals.

-A one-stop listing of resources, tools, and information about mental health services specifically targeted for Service Members, Veterans, and their Families that are posted within the Department of Mental Health Website.
+A one-stop listing of resources, tools, and information about mental health services specifically targeted for Service Members, Veterans, and their Families that are posted within the Department of Health Care Services Website.